freaktechnik/justintv-stream-notifications/help/panel.md

 The extra infos are only shown when the specific meta information is available from the provider.

-Currently the extras include number of viewers and the category of the stream.
+Currently the extras include number of viewers, the category of the stream, the provider type and the uptime of the stream.

+## Default click action
+You can change the default action when a channel is clicked in the advanced extension settings.
+You can choose between:

+- Open stream in tab (or focus existing tab)
+- Open channel archive in tab (or focus existing tab)
+- Open stream chat in tab (or focus existing tab)
+- Open context panel for channel
+- Copy channel URL
+- *If Streamlink Helper is installed*: Open with Streamlink

 ## Search
 When clicking on the magnifying glass icon in the top right of the panel a text